 To begin with, the breading or coating is thin and light.
 You won’t find a thick “tempura” style batter on fried shrimp anywhere in the south.

 And then there are the ingredients used to coat the shrimp.
-Our favorite is cracker meal, but corn meal is good too, and both are commonly used to make fried shrimp anywhere in the region.
+Our favorite is cracker meal, but corn meal is good too, and both are commonly used anywhere in the region.

 Many times you’ll find a little Cajun or Creole type seasoning added as well.
 Our favorite is Tony Chachere’s Original Creole Seasoning and we usually add it for a bit of extra flavor.

-If you love learing about southern food culture you’ll want to read Southern Food: Then & Now.
+If you love learning about southern food culture you'll want to read Southern Food: Then & Now.

 This post contains affiliate links, which means if you click on an affiliate link and buy something, we may receive a very small commission.
 It does NOT result in additional charges to you or cost you anything extra.
 Click here for our full privacy and disclosure policy.
 As an Amazon associate we earn from qualifying purchases.